B o r r o w e d

 At times I wondered if maybe Jesse could read our minds.
 At least there were nights when he seemed to sense something stirring behind his back out in the kitchen.

 Sister was still ironing one night, and I'd just come in from washing my hair out on the porch when he come out from his sleeping room looking mean like maybe he was aiming to situate his next helping of bruises.
-That man, he watched over us night and day like he watched over his bottles.
-We were his bottles.
+That man, he watched over us night and day as he did his bottles.
+But then we were his bottles.
 Jesse looked about like something was amiss and then looked me up and down real hard like 'cause I had my nice dress on and was cleaned up to go down to Annie's to help her with her kids.

 "What's that girl up to gettin' herself all dolled up?" he asked Louvenia, standing next to me with the brush.
 "That a new dress she got on?
 Huh?
 Come over here so I can get a good look at you."